baseline0/membrane/docs/lit/misc.md

 A Primer on Multiple Intelligences pp 191-199

 BI system has following components [5].

-Data Mining: Sorting through large data sets using databases, statistics, and machine learning to identify trends and establish relationships.
+**Data Mining**: Sorting through large data sets using databases, statistics, and machine learning to identify trends and establish relationships.

-Big Data: We live in era of big data.
+**Big Data**: We live in era of big data.
 BI applications extract, organize, analyze, and report large volumes of data to aid strategic and managerial decision-making.

-Querying: A request for specific data or information from a database.
+**Querying**: A request for specific data or information from a database.

-Data Preparation: The process of combining and structuring data in order to prepare it for analysis.
+**Data Preparation**: The process of combining and structuring data in order to prepare it for analysis.

-Reporting: Sharing operating and financial data analysis with decision-makers so they can draw conclusions and make decisions.
+**Reporting**: Sharing operating and financial data analysis with decision-makers so they can draw conclusions and make decisions.

-Benchmarking: Comparing current business processes and performance metrics to historical data to track performance against industry bests.
+**Benchmarking**: Comparing current business processes and performance metrics to historical data to track performance against industry bests.

-Descriptive Analytics: The interpretation of historical data to draw comparisons and better understand changes that have occurred in a business.
+**Descriptive Analytics**: The interpretation of historical data to draw comparisons and better understand changes that have occurred in a business.

-Statistical Analysis: Collecting the results from descriptive analytics and applying statistics in order to identify trends.
+**Statistical Analysis**: Collecting the results from descriptive analytics and applying statistics in order to identify trends.

-On-line Analytical Processing (OLAP): These are BI tools that are used to analyze large volumes of historical data with drill-down functionality.
+**On-line Analytical Processing (OLAP**): These are BI tools that are used to analyze large volumes of historical data with drill-down functionality.
 Information is stored in OLAP cubes and provides a multidimensional view of data.

-Data Visualization: This is the use of visual representation to explore, analyze, and interpret large amounts of data.
+**Data Visualization**: This is the use of visual representation to explore, analyze, and interpret large amounts of data.
 It incorporates graphs, charts, Geographic Information Systems (GIS), Graphical User Interface (GUI), virtual reality, video, and animation.
 Data visualization technologies transform large quantitative data sets into useful information so that individuals can understand.

-Data Warehouse: This provides storing of aggregated and analyzed data.
+**Data Warehouse**: This provides storing of aggregated and analyzed data.
 It allows reports to be produced at a reasonable cost for community.

-Data Management and Integration: This component prepares data to be ready for analysis and reports.
+**Data Management and Integration**: This component prepares data to be ready for analysis and reports.
 It involves analyzing, reporting, and presenting tools such as on-line analytical processing (OLAP) tools which allow users access and which analyze and model business problems and share information.

-Mobile BI: Software that optimizes desktop business intelligence for mobile devices.
+**Mobile BI**: Software that optimizes desktop business intelligence for mobile devices.
 Mobile BI solutions are available with voice-enabled access.

-Collaborative BI: This is the merging of business intelligence software with collaboration tools in order to streamline the sharing process.
+**Collaborative BI**: This is the merging of business intelligence software with collaboration tools in order to streamline the sharing process.

 ---